zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-with-wizard/create-map-with-wizard.md

 * ....

-## Task 1:
+## Task 1: Create a new app with a Map page

 Create a new app with a map page using the wizard.

 1. Navigate to **App Builder** and click **Create**.
 ![Image alt text](images/create-map-01.png)